TV: Industry contexts

 Independent: British viewers can't get enough of foreign-language dramas

 Read this Independent feature on foreign-language dramas.
-If the website is blocked or forcing you to register you can access the text of the article here.
 It features an in-depth interview with Walter Iuzzolino who curates Channel 4's Walter Presents programming.
-Answer the questions below:

 1) What does the article suggest regarding the traditional audience for foreign-language subtitled media?